Navy SEALs (film): Critical response

 The film received negative reviews from critics.
 At the review aggregator website Rotten Tomatoes, the film holds a 15% "Rotten" rating, based on 39 critics' reviews, which are summarized thus: "a non-winning military recruitment propaganda movie that happens to star Charlie Sheen and Michael Biehn".
 Some reviews have been more positive: Allmovie notes that "viewers seeking rapidly paced action sequences will not be disappointed".
 The film received three out of four stars on UK Virgin Television.

 The film was more successful on home video with a VHS released on January 31, 1991.
 A Blu-ray was released in 2009 in United States.

 In 2024, boutique movie label Vinegar Syndrome released an fully restored Ultra HD Blu-ray featuring an all new 4K scan of the original 35mm camera negative.
 It also features a brand new commentary track by film historians Jim Hemphill and Kelly Goodner.

 Michael Biehn expressed his dislike of the film in a 2012 interview: "We wanted to make a really good movie, and it really turned out to be kind of a mish-mash and not a very good movie at all.
 So it's really kind of... yeah, it's probably the worst experience of my life, working on that movie...
 The script could've been shaped to be much better, and you just hate to see all that talent and passion go to waste".

 The film is lampooned in Clerks, when the character Randall complains about video store customers who "always pick the most intellectually devoid movies on the racks" and one is shown reacting excitedly to a tape of Navy SEALs.

 Other media

 Video game

-A shoot 'em up platform video game developed and published by Ocean Software was released in the United Kingdom for the Amstrad CPC, Amstrad GX4000 and Commodore 64 in 1990.
+A shoot 'em up platform video game developed and published by Ocean Software was released in the United Kingdom for the Amstrad CPC, GX4000 and Commodore 64 in 1990.
 It was later re-released in the rest of Europe for the ZX Spectrum, Atari ST and Amiga home computers in the following year.
 It was then ported to the Game Boy on 1 September 1991 in the United States.
 The game is based on the film and follows the protagonist, Lieutenant Dale Hawkins, progressing through five side-scrolling levels.